tlikonen/nnnotmuch/README.md

     (setq nnnotmuch-program "notmuch") ; This is the default.

 Server names and group names can be any strings.
-This back-end relies entirely on notmuch to access files provide content.
+This back-end relies entirely on Notmuch to access files and provide content.
 The example configuration will introduce the following groups:

     nnnotmuch+server:some.group.name